Sous Vide Whole Chicken (Not Poached)

 Why Sous Vide Whole Chicken?

 The benefit of using a sous vide precision cooker (versus a grill or oven method) for making a whole chicken is that you can rest assured your chicken is always going to turn out tender, juicy, and cooked to perfection consistently, every time—never overcooked or dry.
-I’m sure you would agree, less stress in the kitchen is always nice!
+I’m sure you would agree, that less stress in the kitchen is always nice!

 The even nicer part is that once your bird is in the sous vide bath, feel free to walk away from your kitchen.
 It’s going to take at least six hours (totally hands-free), and even if you leave the chicken in the bath longer, it’s still going to turn out great because sous vide makes it pretty much impossible to overcook it.